Pythagoras

 Ἤθελε δ᾿ αὐτῷ τὸ μὲν πῦρ μαχαίρᾳ μὴ σκαλεύειν δυναστῶν ὀργὴν καὶ οἰδοῦντα θυμὸν μὴ κινεῖν. τὸ δὲ ζυγὸν μὴ ὑπερβαίνειν, τουτέστι τὸ ἴσον καὶ δίκαιον μὴ ὑπερβαίνειν. ἐπί τε χοίνικος μὴ καθίζειν ἐν ἴσῳ τοῦ ἐνεστῶτος φροντίδα ποιεῖσθαι καὶ τοῦ μέλλοντος· ἡ γὰρ χοῖνιξ ἡμερησία τροφή. διὰ δὲ τοῦ καρδίαν μὴ ἐσθίειν ἐδήλου μὴ τὴν ψυχὴν ἀνίαις καὶ λύπαις κατατήκειν. διὰ δὲ τοῦ εἰς ἀποδημίαν βαδίζοντα μὴ ἐπιστρέφεσθαι παρῄνει τοῖς ἀπαλλαττομένοις τοῦ βίου μὴ ἐπιθυμητικῶς ἔχειν τοῦ ζῆν μηδ᾿ ὑπὸ τῶν ἐνταῦθα ἡδονῶν ἐπάγεσθαι. καὶ τὰ ἄλλα πρὸς ταῦτα λοιπόν ἐστιν ἐκλαμβάνειν, ἵνα μὴ παρέλκωμεν.

-This is what they meant: “not to stir the fire with a knife”, do not stir the passions or the swelling pride of the great.
-“Not to overstep the yoke”: do not overstep the bounds of equity and justice.
-“Not to sit on the choenix” (a measure of grain) is attending equally to both the present and the future—for the choenix represents one’s daily sustenance.
-“Not eating your heart” he meant not wasting your life in troubles and pains.
-By saying “do not turn round when you go abroad”, he meant to advise those who are departing this life not to set their hearts’ desire on living nor to be too much attracted by the desire-fixations of this life only.
-The explanations of the rest are similar and would take too long to set out.1
+This is what they meant: “Not to stir the fire with a knife”—do not provoke the passions or the swelling pride of the great.
+“Not to overstep the yoke”—do not exceed the bounds of equity and justice.
+“Not to sit on the choenix” (a measure of grain)—attend equally to both the present and the future, for the choenix represents one’s daily sustenance.
+“Not eating your heart”—do not waste your life in troubles and sorrows.
+“Do not turn around when you go abroad”—advise those departing from life not to fix their hearts on living, nor be overly drawn by the pleasures of this world alone.
+The explanations of the rest are similar and would take too long to recount.1

 The group was under pressure to reveal little.